Brand New Affordable 55+ Community

 For low incomes in the Seattle area.

-HumanGood, in partnership with Ethiopian Community in Seattle, will open Ethiopian Village in Spring 2023.
+HumanGood, in partnership with Ethiopian Community in Seattle, opened Ethiopian Village in May 2023.
 The contemporary five-story apartment building provides comfortable living for low-income seniors 55+ in vibrant South Seattle.
 Ethiopian Village welcomes all and applicants do not need to be Ethiopian to live here.

 Our new construction community offers 89 stylish units with tons of natural light, community lounges, and beautiful outdoor spaces.